Cognate: Etymon (ancestor word) and descendant words

 An etymon, or ancestor word, is the ultimate source word from which one or more cognates derive.

 In other words, it is the source of related words in different languages.

 For example, the etymon of both Welsh ceffyl and Irish capall is the Proto-Celtic kaballos (all meaning horse).

 Descendants are words inherited across a language barrier, coming from a particular etymon in an ancestor language.
+These words very often undergo phonetic erosion over time, a process which is much less deliberate and conscious than is morphological derivation (described below).

 For example, Russian мо́ре and Polish morze are both descendants of Proto-Slavic moře ('sea').

 Root and derivatives

 A root is the source of related words within a single language (no language barrier is crossed).

 Similar to the distinction between etymon and root, a nuanced distinction can sometimes be made between a descendant and a derivative.

-A derivative is one of the words which have their source in a root word, and were at some time created from the root word using morphological constructs such as suffixes, prefixes, and slight changes to the vowels or to the consonants of the root word.
+A derivative is one of the words that have their source in a root word and were at some time created from the root word using morphological constructs such as suffixes, prefixes, and slight changes to the vowels or to the consonants of the root word.

 For example unhappy, happily, and unhappily are all derivatives of the root word happy.

 The terms root and derivative are used in the analysis of morphological derivation within a language in studies that are not concerned with historical linguistics and that do not cross the language barrier.